Analysis of Revenues

 Procter & Gamble Co., Income Statement, Revenues

-USD $ in millions
+US$ in millions

-|12 months ended||Jun 30, 2013||Jun 30, 2012||Jun 30, 2011||Jun 30, 2010||Jun 30, 2009||Jun 30, 2008|
+|12 months ended:||Jun 30, 2019||Jun 30, 2018||Jun 30, 2017||Jun 30, 2016||Jun 30, 2015||Jun 30, 2014|

-|Net sales||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Procter & Gamble Co.’s net sales increased from 2011 to 2012 and from 2012 to 2013.|
+|Net sales||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Procter & Gamble Co.’s net sales increased from 2017 to 2018 and from 2018 to 2019.|